Qazeer/InfoSec-Notes/Red_Team/OpSec_OperatingSystems.md

 *Not required if the Windows VM is not bridged to the targeted network (as described in the setup specified in this note).*

-It is recommenced to change the `MAC address` of the virtual machine, in order to bypass simple `Network Access Control (NAC)` solutions and blend in the usual network traffic.
-The `MAC` address of a virtual machine should be changed through both the hypervisor and the guest operating system.
+If the Windows VM is bridged to the targeted network, it is recommenced to change the `MAC address` associated with the network adapter bridged to the network, in order to bypass simple `Network Access Control (NAC)` solutions and blend in the usual network traffic.
+The `MAC` address of the network adapter should be changed through both the hypervisor and the guest operating system.

 ```
 # Shows the network interfaces and their respective MAC address ("Physical Address").